datajerk/ctf-write-ups/damctf2021/sir-marksalot/README.md

     payload2 += 8 * b'\xff'
 ```

 In both cases the first block is just a burner block, the first row cannot be used since the return address is on the second row.
 Popping twice will put us at the next block.
-We can have as many blocks as we like and have no problem moving around as long as the last row is `0xff` (more precisely one nibble, but that just makes for randomization challenges again).
-Stack alignment matters
+We can have as many blocks as we like and have no problem moving around as long as the last row is `0xff` (more precisely one nibble).
+NOTE: Stack alignment matters.

 Of 20 runs the follow conditions forced a retry: